abstrakct/trad/README.md

 Note: all device names are case insensitive!

+Note: if a device name contains spaces (e.g. "Office 2") you must surround it with quotation marks on the command line, e.g. `trad on "office 2"`.

 `trad on {name}` will turn on lightbulb named {name}.

 `trad off {name}` will turn off lightbulb named {name}.